 Completion and certification of the Checklist and Written Plan (appendix II).

 Each PI or research leader MUST certify the attached Guidelines and Checklist and submit to their department chair and local campus unit director (as applicable) for their concurrence.
 The final signed copy must be displayed within their research space (i.e., posted at the entrance) before resuming their research activities.
-Chairs and local campus unit directors, or their delegates, and safety professionals (e.g., Campus EH&S, Safety Committees) will assist in the periodic verification of the fulfilment of expectations, as selected research activities resume.
+Chairs and local campus unit directors, or their delegates, and safety professionals (e.g., Campus EH&S, Safety Committees) will assist in the periodic verification (see Monitoring and Managing Compliance guidance) of the fulfilment of expectations, as research activities resume.

-This guidance is intended for researchers planning to return to on-site activities as we move from our current status (Stage 1) to Stage 2, as described in the Summary of Staged Approach (appendix III).
+This guidance is intended for researchers planning to return to on-site activities as we move from our current status (Stage 2) to Stage 3, as described in the Summary of Staged Approach (appendix III).
 Although this guidance primarily addresses laboratory-based research, it contains applications for all on-site activities, including those conducted in shared research spaces, and some field research.
-Researchers working entirely remotely (i.e., from home), such as those performing simulations, analytical or theoretical work, researchers only using a private campus office and not involving human participants should review but do not need to complete certification.
-Those not returning to on-site activities at this time should notify their chair or local campus unit director and complete certification once they return at a later date.
+Researchers working entirely remotely (i.e., from home), such as those performing simulations, analytical or theoretical work, and researchers only using a private campus office and not involving human participants should review but do not need to complete certification.
+Research involving human subjects should review the separate guidance on this subject.
+All plans should still account for the potential need to modify activities (e.g., change stages) on relatively short notice as conditions evolve moving forward.

-Research activities inconsistent with the guidance provided, including research that cannot be performed with physical (i.e., social) distancing, will remain in current status (i.e., ramped down) until Stage 3 (see appendix III), at which time additional guidance will be provided.
-Specifically, the Office of Research has formed an additional working group to draft guidance to meet the needs of research involving human subjects.
-All plans should account for the potential need to modify activities (e.g., change stages) on relatively short notice as conditions evolve moving forward.

-This guidance is in addition to WSU’s initial (March 18, 2020) and subsequent (March 26, 2020) guidance limiting on-campus research, which provided for the assessment of our strategic stockpiles (e.g., personal protective equipment (PPE), disinfection supplies), the development of appropriate policies and procedures, and for the evaluation of our healthcare system capacity.

 The guidelines, checklist, and staged approach summary are intended to maintain safety while increasing research activity by making decisions based on three basic principles:

 Prioritizing and protecting the health and well-being of our students, faculty, staff, and research partners;